A Diameter-Revealing Proof of the Bondy-Lov\'asz Lemma: Upper bound

 \begin{obs} Two spanning trees $T_A$, $T_B$ are adjacent if and only if $T_B$ can be obtained by detaching some leaf $v\neq a$ of $T_A$ from its current parent and attaching it to some vertex. \end{obs}

 \begin{thm} Let $G=(V,E)$ be a 2-vertex-connected graph and let $a$ be a specified vertex of $G$.
-For any two spanning trees $T,T'$ of $G$, there is a sequence of at most $O(n^2)$ trees beginning with $T$ and ending with $T'$, such that every pair of consecutive trees in the sequence are adjacent. \end{thm} \begin{proof} We will consider spanning trees as rooted at $a$.
-Recall that $n = |V| \geq 2$.
+For any two spanning trees $T,T'$ of $G$, there is a sequence of at most $O(n^2)$ trees beginning with $T$ and ending with $T'$, such that every pair of consecutive trees in the sequence are adjacent.
+Moreover, this path can be found in polynomial time. \end{thm} \begin{proof}

 Recall that an $st$-numbering of a graph $G$ with respect to an edge $(s,t)$ is a numbering of the vertices of $G$ as $v_1,\ldots,v_n$ such that $s=v_1, t=v_n$, and every vertex $v_i \neq s,t$ has two neighbors $v_j,v_k$ such that $j < i < k$.
 It is well-known that every 2-vertex-connected graph has an $st$-numbering with respect to every one of its edges~\cite{LEC}.
-Let us choose any edge incident to the distinguished vertex $a$, and let $v_1,v_2,\ldots,v_n$ be an $st$-numbering with respect to this edge, such that $v_1=a$.
+Let us choose an arbitrary edge incident to the distinguished vertex $a$, and let $v_1,v_2,\ldots,v_n$ be an $st$-numbering with respect to this edge, such that $v_1=a$.
+The $st$-numbering can be found in polynomial time~\cite{LEC,even1976computing,ebert1983st,tarjan1986two,brandes2002eager}.

-Let $T^+$ be the ``canonical'' spanning tree where $v_n$ is a child of $v_1$, and every vertex other than $v_1,v_n$ is a child of its highest-numbered neighbor.
-It is easy to verify that $T^+$ is a uniquely defined spanning tree.
+Let $T^+$ be the ``canonical'' spanning tree constructed as follows: $v_n$ is a child of $v_1$; every vertex other than $v_1$ and $v_n$ is a child of its highest-numbered neighbor.
+It is easy to show by induction that $T^+$ is a uniquely defined spanning tree.